dkomanov/dkomanov.github.io/public/data/posts/2018-03-12_try-with-resources/scala-try-with-resources.md

 ### Mistake 3: Swallowing exceptions from close

-I showed in the beginning a use of `closeQuietly` in finally.
+I showed, in the beginning, a use of `closeQuietly` in finally.
 When can it be bad?
 Let's put aside the topic of swallowing exceptions in general.
-Let's assume, that it's either ok or we do proper logging on swallow.
+Let's assume, that it's either ok or we do proper logging on the swallow.
 So, what can go wrong?

 Here is a very simple example that describes the problem: